cloudnativetrainings/trainings/container_fundamentals/04_interact/README.md

 In this training you will learn how to interact wit a container.

-Note that we are overwriting the ARGS from the Dockerfile via `sh -c "while true; do $(echo date); sleep 1; done"`.
+Note that we are overwriting the CMD from the Dockerfile via `sh -c "while true; do $(echo date); sleep 1; done"`.
 This will be covered in a following training.

 ## Foreground Containers